joaoschoen/programming-book/book/content.md

 - Recommended sections:
   - Introduction

-This explains what they are in concept but doesn't help us understand them much, so we have to look deeper into what computers are.
-The structure of how computers are build to this day can be found by looking at the Von Neumann architecture.
+This explains what they are in concept but doesn't help us understand how they work, so we have to look deeper.
+Computers have an internal structure to how they are built and this structure can be found by looking at the Von Neumann architecture.

 #### [Von Neumann Architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture)
 - Source: Wikipedia